k-phantastic/Steam_Review_Analysis/README.md

 ### Modeling Approach

 We used the Spark ML pipeline to streamline preprocessing and model training:
-* VectorAssembler: Combined all numeric features into a single vector.
+* `VectorAssembler`: Combined all numeric features into a single vector.
-* StandardScaler: Standardized features to zero mean and unit variance to improve gradient descent convergence.
+* `StandardScaler`: Standardized features to zero mean and unit variance to improve gradient descent convergence.
-* LinearRegression: Used as an interpretable baseline model.
+* `LinearRegression`: Used as an interpretable baseline model.

 In order to accurately assess model performance, we tested on various train/test splits with the train values set to: [0.1, 0.2, 0.5, 0.8, 0.9].
 The model was evaluated using Root Mean Squared Error (RMSE).

-Ground truth: weighted_vote_score
+Ground truth: `weighted_vote_score`

 ##### Figure 6
 ![Figure 6](/resources/screenshots/ground_truth.png)